What Questions to Ask About Islam: Faith, Inquiry, and Understanding

 FAQs

-What is the most important question to ask about Islam's core belief?
+What is the single most important question to ask about Islam?

 Does Islam encourage asking questions about faith?

-What does the Quran say about people who question or reject its message?
+What does the Quran say about people who question its truth?

 0 Community answers